-- Granting multiple privileges at one time, or granting privileges to groups of users is discussed in "Multiple privileges and multiple grantees" on page 12-6. - "Using roles to grant privileges" on page 12-8 discusses both how to grant privileges to roles and how to grant roles to users. - You can grant access privileges to views, but there are limitations.
-See "Granting access to views" on page 12-11. - The power to grant GRANT authority is discussed in "Granting users the right to grant privileges" on page 12-9. - Granting EXECUTE privileges on stored procedures is discussed in "Granting privileges to execute stored procedures" on page 12-11.
+- Granting multiple privileges at one time, or granting privileges to groups of users is discussed in Multiple Privileges and Multiple Grantees. - Using Roles to Grant Privileges discusses both how to grant privileges to roles and how to grant roles to users. - You can grant access privileges to views, but there are limitations.
+See Granting Access to Views. - The power to grant GRANT authority is discussed in Granting Users the Right to Grant Privileges. - Granting EXECUTE privileges on stored procedures is discussed in Granting Privileges to Execute Stored Procedures.